 Voice Actor Terms Commonly Used in the Voice Acting Business

 The following are the most common voice acting terms you will come across in the industry, especially in voice over job postings.
 It is important to understand them, so the next time you look at acting jobs, you can determine if the project suits your skills or not.

-Announcers may be voice actors who introduce segments on live television, radio broadcasts, sporting events, podcasts, etc. It’s important to note that ‘announcer’ is also a style of voice over delivery, which tends to be highly engaging, and easy to understand.
+Announcers may be voice actors who introduce segments on live television, radio broadcasts, sporting events, podcasts, and so on.
+It’s important to note that ‘announcer’ is also a style of voice over delivery, which tends to be highly engaging, and easy to understand.
 Some announcers are fast-paced and may provide a loud delivery.
 Any voice actor who has a strong command of the announcer style voice can be an announcer for a voice over project.

-Narrators are voice actors who specialize in audiobooks, documentaries, educational videos, business videos, medical videos and guides.
+Narrators are voice actors who specialize in audiobooks, documentaries, educational videos, business videos, medical videos and audioguides.
 They can narrate a variety of exciting content by taking on various roles and characters, creating great stories for listeners.
 Learn more about the different types of voice over narration.

 Terms like ‘talent,’ ‘voice over artist,’ and ‘voice actor’ are used interchangeably in the industry.
 They all refer to talented voice actors like you.
 These terms are an easy way to reference all types of voice over performers and are mostly used by those hiring voice talent.

 Differentiating Your Voice Acting Business and Landing Jobs